GaborLengyel/statistical-chunk-based-attention/README.md

 DOI: TBA

-The scripts were written by Daniel M. Wolpert, Mate Lengyel, and Gabor Lengyel
+The scripts were written by Gabor Lengyel

 Instructions: